 He led an investment round for a company called Alfred in 2020.

-WeWork launched in 2010 with its signature product: swanky co-working spaces, boasting stylish furniture, beer on tap, and ping pong tables galore.
-The shared offices lured a certain kind of millennial worker — one who was perhaps “bootstrapping” their own tech startup, or seeking networking opportunities with others in fast-growing industries — and WeWork quickly took off.
-The company spread around world, at one point garnering a multi-billion dollar valuation — and then it all came crashing down.
-The new Hulu documentary, We Work: Or The Making and Breaking of a $47 Billion Unicorn, explores how WeWork became so overvalued, and details the downfall of its co-founder, Adam Neumann.
-But now that the WeWork bubble has popped, what is Neumann doing now?
+WeWork launched in 2010 with its flagship business: swanky co-working spaces boasting stylish furniture, beer on tap, and ping pong tables.
+The shared offices attracted a certain kind of millennial worker — those who were perhaps building their own tech startups or seeking networking opportunities in fast-growing industries — and WeWork quickly took off.
+The company spread around world, at one point garnering a multi-billion dollar valuation.
+But then it all came crashing down.
+Apple TV+’s new drama WeCrashed explores WeWork’s rise and fall — as well as the ousting of its co-founder, Adam Neumann, in 2019.
+But nearly three years later, what is Adam Neumann doing now?

 First, some background.
 Neumann was born in Israel in 1979.
 His parents divorced when he was seven years old, and he spent time in a communal kibbutz environment as a child.
 He has severe dyslexia and didn’t learn to read or write until the third grade; he later attended Baruch College in New York City after moving to the U.S. with his sister in 2001.
 His first forays into entrepreneurialism failed to take off (he tried making shoes with collapsible high heels and knee pads for babies), but when he co-founded WeWork with Miquel McKelvey, he struck gold.